robstoll/atrium/README.md

 ```
 </ex-single>

-Atrium allows you to chain assertions or in other words
+Atrium allows you to chain expectations or in other words
-you only need to write the `expect(...)` part once and can make several single assertions for the same subject.
+you only need to write the `expect(...)` part once and can state several single expectations for the same subject.
-The expression which determines the subject of the assertion (`4 + 6` in the above example) is evaluated only once.
+The expression which determines the subject of the expectations (`4 + 6` in the above example) is evaluated only once.

 In this sense we could have written it also as follows (which is only the same because `4 + 6` does not have side effects).